Salman-H/mars-search-robot/README.md

 In other words, it takes an input color image, discards all pixels from the image with intensity values below the threshold, and outputs a binary, black-and-white image with only those pixels whose intensity values fall above the threshold.

-We need a color threshold that can distinguish between navigable (ground) and non-navigable terrain (rocks and mountains).
-From some trial and error, we find that above an RGB threshold of (160, 160, 160), only ground pixels can be seen.
+We need a threshold that can distinguish between navigable (ground) and non-navigable terrain (rocks and mountains).
+From trial and error, we find that above an RGB threshold of (160, 160, 160), only ground pixels can be seen.

 <br>
 <p align="left"; style="line-height: 100% !important">